sameerjain01/AWSCA002Notes/README.md

 ## Security Group (SG)
 - Security Group are also referred as Virtual Firewall
 - SG are stateful
+- SG are directional and can only use allow rules only
 - You can have upto 5 SG attached to a single EC2 instance
 - You can allow but cannot define DENY (hence stateful - logical deduction)
 - there is implicit DENY for any other roles